LukeTwomey/LukeTheWebDev/posts/what-is-vite-and-why-should-you-use-it-instead-of-create-react-app.md

 ## What Exactly Is Create React App?
 And Vite, For That Matter?

-Very simply, Create React App (hereafter referred to as CRA) and Vite (pronounced _veet_, rhymes with _feet!_, means _fast_ in French) are tools that help you create new React applications.
+Very simply, Create React App (hereafter referred to as CRA) and Vite (pronounced _veet_, means _fast_ in French) are tools that help you create new React applications.

 Any new app will have a lot of boilerplate things that you will want to set up every time: